Our plans for St Marys Hospital

 - November – initial response on strategic outline business case

-- December/January 2021 – further strategic outline case work for resubmission
+- First half 2021 – further strategic outline case work for resubmission

 - Date to be decided – planning application

-- Early 2022 – planning and business case approvals completed
+- 2022 – planning and business case approvals completed

 For more information about the redevelopment project, please take a look at the following pages: